 One element of our business strategy is to identify and pursue growth-enhancing strategic opportunities.
 As part of that strategy, we regularly make significant capital investments and acquire interests in, or businesses of, various companies.
 For example, in January 2012, through our subsidiary Confab Industrial S.A., or Confab, we acquired a participation in Usinas Siderúrgicas de Minas Gerais S.A., or Usiminas, representing 5.0% of the shares with voting rights and 2.5% of the total share capital and in May 2012, we acquired all the remaining minority interests in Confab.
 In addition, we continue to build a new greenfield seamless mill in Bay City, Texas, the United States.
 We will continue to consider strategic acquisitions, investments and partnerships from time to time.
 We must necessarily base any assessment of potential acquisitions, joint ventures and capital investments on assumptions with respect to operations, profitability and other matters that may subsequently prove to be incorrect.
 Our past or future acquisitions, significant investments and alliances may not perform in accordance with our expectations and could adversely affect our operations and profitability.
-In addition, new demands on our existing organization and personnel resulting from the integration of new acquisitions could disrupt our operations and adversely affect our operations and profitability.
-Moreover, we may also acquire, as part of future acquisitions, assets unrelated to our business, and we may not be able to integrate them or sell them under favorable terms and conditions.
+In addition, new demands on our existing organization and personnel resulting from the integration of new acquisitions, assets unrelated to our business, and we may not be able to integrate them or sell them under favorable terms and conditions.